Rwinwij/StakeToEarn/README.md

 This is a staking contract with a fixed reward.

-The same ERC-20 Token is used for staking and reward i.e Elrond token.
+The same ERC-20 Token is used for staking and reward i.e ELROND (Elrond.sol).